mabamano/CVPro_Competition_Kit_V2/README.md

 # Software Requirements:

+### Download and install Arduino IDE:

+Follow the instructions in this link: https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE.

 ### For Windows:
 1. Go to Arduino Website https://www.arduino.cc/en/software.
 Click **Windows Win 10 and newer, 64 bits** and download the Arduino IDE application and Install.
 2. If you encounter any CP210x driver issues, go to the silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads.
 Click **CP210x Universal Windows Driver** and download the driver and Install.